nadashawerr/code-upscale-extension/README.md

 ### Installation & Setup
 1. Clone this repository into your local environment.
 2. Run `npm install` to set up dependencies like `@google/generative-ai`.
-3. Run `npm run compile` to build the extension into the `out` directory.
+3. Run `npm run compile` to build the extension.
-4. Launch the extension with `F5` to open the Extension Development Host.
+4. Launch the extension with `F5`.
 5. Open **Settings** (`Cmd+,`), search for **"Upscale"**, and paste your API key.

 ---